fwupd/fwupd/README.md

 What is standardised is the metadata, using AppStream 0.9 as the interchange format.
 A lot of tools already talk AppStream and so this makes working with other desktop and server tools very easy.
-Actually generating the AppStream metadata can either be done using using appstream-builder, or some random vendor-specific non-free Perl/C++/awk script that operates on internal data;
+Actually generating the AppStream metadata can either be done using using `appstream-builder`, or some random vendor-specific non-free Perl/C++/awk script that operates on internal data;
 the point is that as long as the output format is AppStream and the metadata GUID matches the hardware GUID we don't really care.